Skip to main content

 • Evaluated the suitability of the Reporting Criteria as a basis to prepare the Selected Portfolio Emissions Metrics;

-• Through inquiries, obtained an understanding of Temasek’s control environment and the information systems relevant to the preparation of Selected Portfolio Emissions Metrics.
+• Through inquiries, obtained an understanding of Temasek’s control environment and the information systems relevant to the preparation of the Selected Portfolio Emissions Metrics.
 However, we did not evaluate the design of control activities, obtain evidence about their implementation or test their operating effectiveness;

 • Evaluated whether Temasek’s methods for developing estimates are appropriate and had been consistently applied.
 However, our procedures did not include testing the data on which the estimates are based or separately developing our own estimates against which to evaluate Temasek’s estimates;